bsall/AMToPR-ICFEM-2019/README.md

 The [examples](./src/examples) directory illustrate how our formalization can be used in program verification and in program design.
 The files in the [pred](./src/examples/pred) and [wpr](./src/examples/wpr) directories are examples of program verification using the predicative semantics or the weakest prespecification calculus.
 The files in the [design](./src/examples/design) directory are examples of program designs.
-In particular, The design steps for a square root algorithm are presented in separate files.
-Note that the whole program design the design presented in the paper can be found in [Sqrt.v](./src/examples/design/Sqrt.v).
+The whole program design presented in the paper can be found in [Sqrt.v](./src/examples/design/Sqrt.v).